czofficial/nd00333_AZMLND_C2/bankmarketing/README.md

 Now that the best model is deployed, Application Insights can be enabled to retrieve logs.
 Application Insights is used to monitor live applications.
 It will automatically detect performance anomalies, and includes powerful analytics tools to help diagnose any performance and usability issues.

 ![logs-py](./Screenshots/logs.py.png)\
 One way of enabling Application Insights is using the Azure command-line interface (Azure CLI).
 In this case, code line 15 enables Application Insights by updating the loaded Webservice ('enable_app_insights=True').
+This refers also to the uploaded logs.py script.

 ![ai-enabled](./Screenshots/ai_enabled.png)\
 After enabeling Application Insights via Azure CLI, it can be seen in the details tab of the bankmarketing-deployment endpoint as well, including the actual URL to Application Insigths.

 ### Swagger documentation
-In this step, the deployed model will be consumed by Swagger.
+In this step, the deployed model will be consumed by Swagger (to be more precise: Swagger UI docker container).
 Swagger is used to build an interactive API documentation by reading a JSON file containing a detailed description of the entire API.
 The JSON file for this project's best model is downloadable in the details tab of the bankmarketing-deployment endpoint (see also the screenshot above).
+This refers to the uploaded swagger.sh and serve.py script.

 ![swagger](./Screenshots/swagger.png)\
 This screenshot shows that Swagger runs on localhost showing the HTTP API methods and respones for the best model.
+It shows what GETs and POSTs can be performed on the endpoint.

 ### Consume model endpoints
 Once the model is deployed, the provided endpoint.py script can be used to interact with the trained model by including the specific bankmarketing-deployment endpoint URI and authentication key to the script.